Sol-Global-Management/repository-1/cl9czuvwd00aawvnv6gxla8y6.md

-# 1. You've headed the communications team since December 2017.
+# Message to the chief communicator of Medium.com

 1\.
 You've headed the communications team since December 2017.